Hardware Design & Prototyping

 TALKING ABOUT MYSELF

 My product design career started studying mechanical engineering in New York, a path I put on hold after college to pursue the masochistic and austere lifestyle of professional bicycle racing.
 Thusly sobered, I moved west for a degree in product design.
 Flash forward almost a decade and now I identify as a veteran sourdough bread baker and NYC native cum rock climber and backcountry skier… oh, and designer.

 In my work I strive to balance the creative and technical, which to me means being as comfortable creating designs for ambiguous problems as I am devising detailed solutions for executing them.
 It also means that I am equally comfortable talking to designers, engineers, and machinists or fabricators.

-I have experience on manufacturing lines in China, in using all kinds of CNC machines at a world-class digital fabrication studio in San Francisco, at design critiques in a premier Seattle architecture firm, and around all things sound at the Innovation lab of an industry-leading consumer electronics audio company…
+I have experience on manufacturing lines in China, in using all kinds of CNC machines at a world-class digital fabrication studio in San Francisco, at design critiques in a premier Seattle architecture firm, and leading user centered design and prototyping at the Innovation lab of an industry-leading consumer electronics audio company…

 Whether I’m owning a design-to-CNC process myself end-to-end, or collaborating on a design project with product managers, engineers, and researchers, I love tackling new challenges.
 Ambiguity be damned.

-SENNHEISER Strategic Innovation - creating microphone array prototypes and leading user centered design projects for consumer headphones.
+SENNHEISER Strategic Innovation - mechanical design for microphone array prototypes and leading user centered design projects for consumer headphones.

-SYLVAN RAY FURNITURE - taking designer Matthew Sellens’ hand-carved geometry through 3D scanning, CAD part/joint creation, and CNC toolpath/fixturing to create first prototype.
+SYLVAN RAY FURNITURE - taking hand-carved surfaces from ID through 3D scanning, CAD part separation, joinery design, and toolpathing, fixturing and CNC to create first prototype.

 AUTODESK Pier 9 Workshop - original workflows hybridizing advanced digital fabrication processes with traditional craft techniques, clocking over 1000 hours of CNC time (5-axis wood, lathe, mill, waterjet).